GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 It was this same unbalanced mentality that enabled a woman in the church of Thyatira in Asia Minor (modern-day Turkey) to mislead believers into sexual immorality, which compelled the Lord Christ to rebuke the believers as follows:

 Nevertheless, I have this against you: You tolerate that woman Jezebel, who calls herself a prophet.
 By her teaching she misleads my servants into sexual immorality and the eating of food sacrificed to idols.
 21 I have given her time to repent of her immorality, but she is unwilling.
 22 So I will cast her on a bed of suffering, and I will make those who commit adultery with her suffer intensely, unless they repent of her ways.
 23 I will strike her children dead.
 Then all the churches will know that I am he who searches hearts and minds, and I will repay each of you according to your deeds.

 “Jezebel” is likely a symbolic name for this false prophetess who was misleading believers at the Thyatiran fellowship into sexual immorality and other sins.
 The Mighty Christ points out that he had graciously “given her time to repent of her immorality” but she was unwilling to do so.
-This offers a fuller understanding of repentance as Jesus gave her time to repent—that is, change her mind—but notice it wasn’t a pointless changing of the mind as she was to “repent of her immorality,” i.e. change her mind about her immoral ways, which meant to put off the immorality.
-In other words, turn from it—stop it.
+This offers a fuller understanding of repentance as Jesus gave her time to repent—that is, change her mind—but notice it wasn’t a pointless changing of the mind as she was to “repent of her immorality,” i.e. change her mind about her immoral ways, which meant putting off the immorality.
+In other words, turning from it—stopping it.